Willi Castro Player Props: Twins vs. Cardinals

 Willi Castro At The Plate

-- Castro is hitting .247 with 11 doubles, two triples, five home runs and 22 walks.
+- Castro is batting .245 with 11 doubles, two triples, five home runs and 22 walks.

+- Castro has reached base via a hit in 43 games this year (of 80 played), and had multiple hits in 15 of those games.

-- He has gone deep in four games this season (5.1%), leaving the park in 1.8% of his trips to the plate.
+- He has hit a long ball in 5.0% of his games this season, and 1.8% of his trips to the dish.

-- Castro has picked up an RBI in 24.4% of his games this year, with more than one RBI in 3.8% of his games.
-He has also driven in three or more runs in one contest.
+- Castro has an RBI in 19 of 80 games this season, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.